 You can select several points by drawing a lasso around the points, or by holding Shift while clicking on points to add them to your selection.
-You can use the Contour Editor to scale and rotate a selection of multiple points by enabling the 🕵 Show Contour Editor Control option in the Tool Properties view.
+You can use the Contour Editor to scale and rotate a selection of multiple points by enabling the Show Contour Editor Control option in the Tool Properties view.

-- 4. Do one of the following: - To move a point or a selection of multiple points, click and drag it.
+• To move a point or a selection of multiple points, click and drag it.